rickalouani/Rancher-howto/README.md

 ![](https://github.com/rickalouani/Rancher-howto/blob/master/Rancher-screen-shots/create-sa-12.png)

-12. A Json file will be saved to your local machine.
-We need this file to continue setting up the cluster.
+   A Json file will be saved to your local machine as seen above

-13. Copy and Paste or upload the JSON file as seen in the following screenshot
+13. Copy and Paste or upload the JSON file as seen in the following screenshot and **click Next**

 ![](https://github.com/rickalouani/Rancher-howto/blob/master/Rancher-screen-shots/create-cluster-3.png)